 - 1. I have been issued a copy of J McCann Fleet Operator's Handbook. - 2.
 I will inform J McCann of any changes to my driving licence details. - 3.
 I will inform J McCann of any penalty points, fines or bans that have been issued to me. - 4.
 I will inform J McCann of any changes in my eyesight that effect my ability to drive safely - 5.
 I will inform J McCann of any medicine that I am currently taking that may impair my ability to drive safely. - 6.
-I will NOT drive under the influence of Alcohol or Drugs. - 7.
-I will inform J McCann of any events where I have been stopped by the police, VOSA, the DVSA or any other enforcement agency. - 8.
+I will NOT drive under the influence of Alcohol or Drugs. - I will inform J McCann of any events where I have been stopped by the police, VOSA, the DVSA or any other enforcement agency. - 8.
 I will complete and record a daily pre-use vehicle inspection to confirm that the vehicle is safe for me to drive. - 9.
 Whilst driving, I am responsible for the conduct of my passengers and condition of the vehicle. - 10.
 Whilst driving, I am responsible for the security of the load being transported. - 11.
 Whilst driving, I am responsible for the safe speed of the vehicle. - 12.
 Whilst driving, I must not be distracted from driving. - 13.
 Whilst driving, I will use the vision aids provided to identify vulnerable road users. - 14.
 As the driver, I will document my vehicle registration and current mileage when using a company fuel card. - 15.
 As the driver, I will notify J McCann of any vehicle collision I have been involved in. - 16.
 As the driver, I will notify the police within 24 hours of a collision involving a vehicle that has not stopped. - 17.
 As the driver, I will ensure that I do not drive along any route that I have been instructed not to drive along. - 18.
 As the driver, I will ensure that the vehicle is fully locked and secured with the keys removed from the vehicle when it is parked. - 19.
-As the driver, I will ensure that the vehicle's engine does not idle for more than 15 minutes, and will endeavour to switch the engine off 30 seconds after stopping.
+As the driver, I will ensure that the vehicle's engine does not idle for more than 15 minutes, and will endeavour to switch the engine off 30 seconds after stopping. - 20.
+As the driver I will be vigilant against potential terrorist activities and follow the company's Counter Terrorism policy and procedures to keep myself and the public safe.